 Initially, WE Charity said members of the Trudeau family were not paid for appearing at WE events, although Grégoire Trudeau had been reimbursed for travel expenses.

 On July 9, it emerged that Trudeau's mother, Margaret, was paid approximately $250,000 for speaking at 28 events, while his brother, Alexandre, spoke at eight events and received about $32,000.

 In testimony before MPs on July 28, Marc Kielburger said Margaret, Alexandre and Sophie Gregoire Trudeau were also reimbursed more than $200,000 in expenses for appearances at WE events.

 WATCH | Conservatives want 2nd ethics probe of Morneau's WE ties:

-Why is Finance Minister Bill Morneau also facing criticism?
+Why did then-Finance Minister Bill Morneau also face criticism?

-Like Trudeau, Morneau is under scrutiny for not recusing himself from cabinet talks about awarding WE Charity the contract.
+Like Trudeau, Morneau found himself under scrutiny for not recusing himself from cabinet talks about awarding WE Charity the contract.
 Morneau's daughter, Grace, works at WE in the travel department.
 His other daughter, Clare, has spoken at WE Day events.